vicolo-dev/chrono/README.md

 - Search and add cities
 ### Timer
 - Support for multiple timers
-- Configure Melody, rising volume and vibrations
+- Configure melody/ringtone, rising volume and vibrations
 - Timer presets
 - Option to fullscreen a timer
 - Dial and spinner duration pickers